Strawberries and Cream Sorbet

 - 4 egg yolks (pastured and well-known source since they will be raw)

 - ¼ cup cold cream (you could also substitute yogurt)

 - optional - 1 tsp vanilla extract to keep it soft in the freezer

 - Place all ingredients into a blender and blend until smooth. (make sure your ingredients are already cold, otherwise you'll have to thoroughly chill before putting it into your ice cream maker)

 - Pour into your ice cream maker and let it churn until it's done, about 25 to 30 minutes.

 - Either serve immediately or place into the freezer to harden and become scoopable.

 - I'm also sure that you could make this without an ice cream maker, just freeze the mixture after you blend it and stir every half hour or so.

-*This recipe does include raw egg so please take precautions.
+*This recipe does include raw egg so please take precautions and only use eggs from a trusted source.
 If you prefer a cooked version, lightly beat the egg yolks in a separate bowl, heat the cream until it steams and slowly pour it into the yolks while stirring.
 Chill for at least 2 hours before making the rest of the recipe